StackStorm/st2docs/docs/source/install/upgrades.rst

     sudo yum install python3-devel --enablerepo <optional-server-rpm repo>

 * *Ubuntu 16.04 Xenial only.* Python 3.6 is not available in the base Ubuntu Xenial distribution.
-Python 3.6 must be available before you upgrade |st2| packages, and you can add unofficial 3rd party `Python PPA repository <https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa>`_:
+Python 3.6 must be available before you upgrade |st2| packages, but you can add the unofficial 3rd party `Python PPA repository <https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa>`_: which contains packages for Python 3.6.

   .. warning::